 File Explorer’s preview pane usually displays expanded thumbnail previews of selected files in a sidebar.
 However, many users reported that the Preview Pane in File Explorer is not working on Windows 11.

 If the File Explorer preview pane is not working, it shows a No preview available or File not found message.
 So, let’s find out how you can fix things in no time.

 How can I enable the File Explorer preview pane?

 - Click View on the command bar, and select the Show submenu.

 - Make sure that Preview pane is enabled here.

-If you don’t see the preview pane when a file is selected, then it might not be enabled.
+It might not be enabled if you don’t see the preview pane when a file is selected.
 So, first, check that before you proceed with the troubleshooting.

 How can I fix File Explorer’s preview pane not working in Windows 11?